Kashmir conflict: 1989 popular insurgency and militancy

-India claims these insurgents are Islamic terrorist groups from Pakistan-administered Kashmir and Afghanistan, fighting to make Jammu and Kashmir a part of Pakistan.
+India claims these insurgents are Islamic terrorist groups from Pakistani-administered Kashmir and Afghanistan, fighting to make Jammu and Kashmir a part of Pakistan.
 Indian analysts and the JKLF have accused Pakistan of training and backing terrorists.
 India states that the terrorists have killed many citizens in Kashmir and committed human rights violations whilst denying that their own armed forces are responsible for human rights abuses.
 On a visit to Pakistan in 2006, former Chief Minister of Kashmir Omar Abdullah remarked that foreign militants were engaged in reckless killings and mayhem in the name of religion.
 Indian authorities said in 2008 and 2021 that militancy was on the decline.

 The Pakistani government denies it supports terrorists, only saying it has supported "freedom fighters" in the past.
 In October 2008, President Asif Ali Zardari of Pakistan called the Kashmir separatists "terrorists" in an interview with The Wall Street Journal.
 These comments sparked outrage amongst many Kashmiris, some of whom defied a curfew imposed by the Indian army to burn him in effigy.

 In 2008, pro-separatist leader Mirwaiz Umar Farooq told the Washington Post that there has been a "purely indigenous, purely Kashmiri" peaceful protest movement alongside the insurgency in Indian-administered Kashmir since 1989.
 The movement was created for the same reason as the insurgency and began after the disputed election of 1987.
 According to the United Nations, the Kashmiris have grievances with the Indian government, specifically the Indian military, which has committed human rights violations.

 In 1994, the NGO International Commission of Jurists sent a fact finding mission to Kashmir.
 The ICJ mission concluded that the right of self-determination to which the peoples of Jammu and Kashmir became entitled as part of the process of partition had neither been exercised nor abandoned, and thus remained exercisable.
 It further stated that as the people of Kashmir had a right of self-determination, it followed that their insurgency was legitimate.
 It, however, did not follow that Pakistan had a right to provide support for the militants.